microsoft/InnerEye-DeepLearning/README.md

 - **Scale out**: Large numbers of VMs can be requested easily to cope with a burst in jobs.

 Despite the cloud focus, all training and model testing works just as well on local compute, which is important for model prototyping, debugging, and in cases where the cloud can't be used.
+In particular, if you already have GPU machines available, you will be able to utilize them with the InnerEye toolbox.

 In addition, our toolbox supports:
  - Cross-validation using AzureML's built-in support, where the models for